kus/cs2-modded-server/README.md

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

 If you are on Windows, from the [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases) with runtime zip, you need to copy the `api`,`bin`, `dotnet` folders from the `/addons/counterstrikesharp` folder to `/game/csgo/addons/windows/counterstrikesharp` in this repo.

+### Skin changer

+On your server your players will have the ability to change the following:

+- Weapon
+  - Paint Kit, Wear, Seed, Name tag, StatTrak (with increment), and Stickers.
+- Knife
+  - Paint Kit, Wear, Seed, Name tag, and StatTrak (with increment).
+- Gloves
+  - Paint Kit, Wear, Seed.
+- Agent
+  - Patches.
+- Music Kit
+  - StatTrak (with increment).
+- Pin
+- Graffiti

+Go to [https://inventory.cstrike.app](https://inventory.cstrike.app/) and click `Sign-in to sync` and log in with Steam (this needs to be the same Steam account you are playing on).

+Click `Craft Item` and create the items you want.
+You need to right click them and "Equip" them like you do in-game.

+On the server type `!ws` and it should update your skins to what you have set.

+> [!CAUTION]
+> Your server can be banned by Valve for using this plugin (see their [server guidelines](https://blog.counter-strike.net/index.php/server_guidelines)).
+Use at your own risk.

+If you **DO NOT** want to use this plugin; change `FollowCS2ServerGuidelines` to `true` in `addons/counterstrikesharp/configs/core.json`.
+It is recommended to do this via [custom files](#custom-files).

 ### I run a Surf/KZ/Bhop server and want [MovementUnlocker](https://github.com/Source2ZE/MovementUnlocker) and [CS2Fixes-RampbugFix](https://github.com/Interesting-exe/CS2Fixes-RampbugFix) permanently on